Codecademy/gamut/README.md

 ## Local development

 1. Run `yarn` in the root directory
-1. Run `yarn build-all` (certain packages like `gamut-icons` need to be built to function in storybook)
+1. Run `yarn build` to build all of the packages (certain packages like `gamut-icons` need to be built to function in storybook).

 ### Running the storybook styleguide